 From 1989 to 2000, Mr Wong was the Founder and Managing Partner of Soh, Wong & Partners, a public accounting firm.
 Prior to that, he was an Audit Manager in Deloitte Haskins & Sells, Singapore, an international accounting firm.
-He is qualified as a Member of the Institute of Chartered Accountants in England and Wales and is presently a Member of the Institute of Singapore Chartered Accountants.
+He is a Member of the Malaysian Institute of Accountants, a Fellow Member of the Institute of Certified Public Accountants Australia and a Member of the Institute of Singapore Chartered Accountants.
 He also sits on the boards of a number of other listed companies as an Independent Director.

-Mrs Carrie Cheong was appointed as an Independent Director of the Company on 1 July 2009.
+Mdm Luk Ka Lai Carrie (Mrs Carrie Cheong) was appointed as an Independent Director of the Company on 1 July 2009.
 She is the Chairperson of both the Nominating and Remuneration Committees and a member of the Audit Committee.

-She is a Director and Chief Executive Officer of Carrie Cheong & Ethel Low Consulting Pte Ltd, a company which provides business advisory services, financial management and corporate services.
+Mrs Cheong is a Director and Chief Executive Officer of Carrie Cheong & Ethel Low Consulting Pte Ltd, a company which provides business advisory services, financial management and corporate services.
 She has extensive experience relating to corporate planning and financial exercises including corporate restructuring, initial public offers, and mergers and acquisitions.
 Mrs Cheong holds a Master of Business Administration from the University of Brunel, United Kingdom.
-She is a Fellow of the Association of Chartered Certified Accountants, a member of the Institute of Singapore Chartered Accountants, a Practising Chartered Secretary and an Associate of The Institute of Chartered Secretaries and Administrators.
+She is a Fellow of the Association of Chartered Certified Accountants, a Member of the Institute of Singapore Chartered Accountants, a Practising Chartered Secretary and an Associate of The Institute of Chartered Secretaries and Administrators.
 She also serves as an Independent Director and Chairperson of the Audit Committee on the board of another public-listed company in Singapore.